eag1ex/x-utils-es/readme.md

 validID('sdfkj 45 AMKD') // sdfkj45amkd

 /**
- * - Check if provided num is type of number
+ * - Check if is type of number
  * @param any
  * @returns boolean
  * **/